- Produce investigations and enterprise pieces aimed at addressing public needs and bringing attention to pressing issues.

 - Covered topics ranging from international affairs and New York news to culture and U.S. politics for the International Business Times.

-- Wrote long-form features and investigative pieces for IBT Magazine as well as on-the-ground reported news stories and a wide variety of shorter online content.
+- Wrote long-form features and investigative pieces for IBT Magazine as well as breaking news stories and all manner of web content for IBTimes.com.

-- Ran IBT's traffic and trends desk from Jun.
-2012 to Jan.
-2013, managing a team of reporters and mastering the art of generating massive web traffic while still producing engaging, important content.
+- Ran IBT's traffic and trends desk from June 2012 to January 2013, managing a team of reporters and mastering the art of generating massive web traffic while still producing engaging, important content.

 - Often drove more monthly traffic to IBTimes.com than any other reporter.

-- Personally brought more than 1.2 million unique daily visitors to the site in March 2013, breaking the monthly record for a single reporter.
+- Personally attracted more than 1.2 million unique daily visitors to the site in March 2013, breaking the monthly record for a single reporter.

 - Wrote numerous exclusive investigative pieces, including one on alleged Hatch Act violations at the Cincinnati IRS office that spurred the Treasury Inspector General for Tax Administration to launch an official investigation.